 Step 4.
 Retest in the same session until an effective treatment is found

-Step 5: Develop home plan including recovery positions, exercises and activity, and trigger management strategies
+Step 5: Develop a home plan including recovery positions, exercises and activities, and trigger management strategies

 It is easy to forget about triggers, but they can be the difference between success and failure.